ESMValGroup/ESMValCore/doc/how-to/how-to-make-a-release.rst

    `DockerHub <https://hub.docker.com/orgs/esmvalgroup>`__,
    `PyPI <https://pypi.org/project/ESMValCore/>`__, and
    `readthedocs <https://readthedocs.org/dashboard/esmvalcore/users/>`__.

+   Also, permissions to create tags in the GitHub repository.

 The release of ESMValCore is tied to the release of ESMValTool.
 The detailed steps can be found in the ESMValTool